Pershing High School: Legal trouble

-Student Body
+Student body

 Pershing is a Title I-eligible school with Black students making up 95% of its enrollment as of 2020.
-Nearly 60% of the student body is male and 87% is free-lunch eligible.
+Nearly 60% of the student body is male and 87% are eligible for free lunch.

 Academics

 In 2020, Pershing had a graduation rate of 72.15%.
-During the 2017-2018 academic year, less than 5% of students achieved a SAT score that indicates proficiency in math or reading; the district as a whole scored more than 50% lower than the state average.
+During the 2017–2018 academic year, less than 5% of students achieved a SAT score that indicates proficiency in math or reading; the district as a whole scored more than 50% lower than the state average.

 Electives include ACT prep, choir, dance, Jobs for America Graduation, JROTC, music theory, Police Cadet, and robotics.
 After-school programs include Credit Recovery, Wayne State University C2 Pipeline, and driver's ed.
 The standard curriculum includes: English language arts 9, 10, 11, and 12; algebra I, geometry, algebra 2, and probability and statistics; biology, chemistry, forensics for science, and physical science; civics, economics, US history, world history; Spanish I and II; and health, JROTC, and physical education.